 If an activity could be regarded as falling outside our charitable purpose, we must ensure that the level of income it generates falls within the HMRC's Small Trading Exemption.
 Since April 2019, for charities with turnover below £32,000, the maximum amount of Non-primary Purpose Trading is £8,000.
-If a greater level of income is generated, we would no longer be exempt from tax on that income.
+If there is a greater amount, we would no longer be exempt from tax on that income.